johnhunsley/ea-river-level-api-client/README.md

 The API docment can be found here - https://environment.data.gov.uk/flood-monitoring/doc/reference

-This client api provides a serializable model for both request and response for data from a given station id using Apache HTTP 4 Client.
+This client api provides a serializable model for both request and readingsResponse for data from a given station id using Apache HTTP 4 Client.
 The first release of this client will read the latest, today or values from a given date to now, of the defined station id.
 Where id is a path variable e.g. 2077 (Welsh Bridge - River Severn).